Last Updated on January 10, 2026 by Martina McKeough

 Sticking some double-sided tape into your insole is going to make the inside of your high heels have more grip.
 That means when you place your feet into your shoes they are going to be less likely to move around.

-There are plenty of body tapes you can use such as this Braza Flash Tape.
+There are plenty of body tapes you can use to stick your shoes to your body or clothing.
 This is preferable to using just any old sticky tape.
-Just note that you may need to replace the tape after you have worn your shoes as naturally, the tape will get less sticky as dust, dirt and fluff adhere to it.
+Just note that you may need to replace the tape after you have worn your shoes as naturally, the tape will get less sticky as dust, dirt, and fluff stick to it.

 Wear Foot Lotion To Stop Sweaty Feet

 Normal foot lotions actually are more likely to make your feet slide forward in heels because the moisture will lubricate your foot causing movement.
-Foot lotions designed to help stop sweat do the opposite and stop your feet from moving by eradicating the moisture.
+Foot lotions are designed to help stop your feet sweating in heels so they don’t move around inside the shoes.

 Wear Inserts to Keep Feet From Sliding Forward Such As Shoe Insoles

+Instead, choose high-heel insoles.
 Insoles come in all shapes and sizes depending on your particular problems.
 You can buy foam insoles for comfort or orthotic insoles to solve a mechanical foot problem.
-Find some insoles that solve your problem.

 Stop Slippy Feet With Ankle Straps